HomeSpecialties › Endocrinology

 Is selection national or state-based?

-State/network-based, not national.
-The RACP sets standards but states it is 'not involved in the recruitment and selection of trainees.'
-For Advanced Training, Victoria and Tasmania use a PMCV computer match (ranking on CV, referees and a scored interview), Queensland runs a centralised statewide process allocating positions on interview ranking, CV score and referee reports, and other states recruit through hospital/network processes.
-No state or the College publishes numeric percentage weightings for endocrinology selection.
+State/network-based, not national — the RACP is 'not involved in the recruitment and selection of trainees.'
+Victoria/Tasmania use a PMCV computer match; Queensland runs a centralised statewide process; other states recruit via hospital/network processes.
+No numeric weightings are published (see Selection section for detail).

 What are the exams and are there procedure requirements?

-The barrier exams are the RACP Divisional Written and Divisional Clinical Examinations, both sat during Basic Physician Training; passing both is required to progress to Advanced Training.
-There's no separate endocrinology exit examination, and — because endocrinology is non-procedural — there are no procedure or logbook minimums in the adult program.
-Advanced Training is assessed by work-based assessments, supervisor reports and a research project (the Advanced Training Research Project).
-The RACP publishes pass rates only by Division (Adult Medicine), not for endocrinology specifically.
+The barrier exams are the RACP Divisional Written and Clinical Examinations (both required to progress); there is no endocrinology exit exam and no procedure or logbook minimums (non-procedural).
+Advanced Training is assessed by work-based assessments, supervisor reports and the Advanced Training Research Project.
+Pass rates are published by Division (Adult Medicine) only, not endocrinology-specifically.

 How much do endocrinologists earn?